thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

 ---
 title: [ThoughtSpot Scripting Language]
-last_updated: 6/29/2020
+last_updated: 7/15/2020
-summary: "Use ThoughtSpot Scripting Language to modify a Worksheet, Pinboard, or Answer in a flat-file format.
+summary: "Use ThoughtSpot Scripting Language to modify a Worksheet, View, Pinboard, or Answer in a flat-file format.
 Then you can migrate the object to a different cluster, or restore it to the same cluster."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-To work with Scriptable [Worksheets](#syntax-worksheets), [Answers](#syntax-answers), and [Pinboards](#syntax-pinboards) in ThoughtSpot, you can download these objects to a flat file in `.tsl` format, modify it, and subsequently upload this file either to the same cluster, or to a different cluster.
+To work with Scriptable [Worksheets](#syntax-worksheets), [Views](#syntax-views), [Answers](#syntax-answers), and [Pinboards](#syntax-pinboards) in ThoughtSpot, you can download these objects to a flat file in `.tsl` format, modify it, and subsequently upload this file either to the same cluster, or to a different cluster.
 To learn how to export, change, and update Worksheets, Answers, and Pinboards, see [SpotApps Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html).

 {: id="syntax-worksheets"}
 ##  Syntax of the Worksheet TSL file